-- Bullying (including cyberbullying) of other pupils - Persistent non-attendance of the pupil without good reason - Possession of or use of alcohol or illegal substances - Persistent refusal to conform to the school's behavioural expectations - The school's inability to guarantee the safety of the child or other children or the school. - Malicious accusations against a member of staff
+- Sustained and targeted bullying (including cyberbullying) of other pupils - Persistent non-attendance of the pupil without good reason - Possession of or use of alcohol or illegal substances - Persistent refusal to conform to the school's behavioural expectations - The school's inability to guarantee the safety of the child or other children or the school. - Malicious accusations against a member of staff - Bringing the school into serious disrepute (e.g. serious criminal behaviour) - An act of serious violence or intimidation, even outside school, that impacts the school community

-Before deciding whether to exclude a pupil, either permanently or for a fixed period, the Head will:
+Before deciding whether to exclude a pupil, either permanently or temporarily, the Head will: